alexmllo/ssm-cli/README.md

 # 🔧 ssm – Simple EC2 SSM CLI
 ssm is a lightweight Python CLI tool to interact with AWS EC2 instances over Systems Manager (SSM).
-It helps you quickly list, connect to, and manage EC2 instances using AWS named profiles, with support for session persistence (remembers your last-used profile and instance).
+It helps you quickly list, connect to, and manage EC2 instances using AWS named profiles.

 ## 🚀 Features
-- 🔌 Connect to an instance via AWS SSM
+- 🔌 Connect to EC2 instances via AWS SSM (interactive shell)

-- 📦 Send commands to a remote instance
+- 📦 Send commands to one or more EC2 instances in parallel
+- 📊 Live progress bars and output summaries for batch commands
 - 🔁 Port forwarding through SSM tunnel

-- 🔁 Port forwarding to remote host through SSM tunnel
+- 🛰️ Forward to remote hosts via the EC2 tunnel

 ---